 How to Prepare a Care Package for the Homeless This Winter

-2020 has made life more difficult than ever for people around the world.
+2020 and 2021 has made life more difficult than ever for people around the world.
 With unemployment and evictions on the rise, homeless populations are in even greater need.
 If you’re planning on creating a care package for the homeless this year, check out our tips on the best items to include.

 Insulated Accessories and Blankets